tc39/proposal-ecmascript-sharedmem/MEMMODEL_CONSTRAINTS.md

   for memory used for atomics.
 The situation is somewhat better in well-typed C++ but reality is complicated.

-## Implementation targeting C and C++ or LLVM

-* _Targeting C or C++_: it should be possible to implement SharedArrayBuffer using C or C++.
-The C/C++11 memory model allows accesses with a number of orderings, and there should be a mapping from SharedArrayBuffer accesses to C/C++11 orderings.
-Racy SharedArrayBuffer accesses are required to produce defined values, so cannot be implemented using C/C++ non-atomics.
-* _Targeting LLVM_: implementations may also decide to target
-  the LLVM memory model, for example by using a language such as Rust, which inherits its memory model from LLVM.
-LLVM has a very similar model to C/C++, but allows mixed-size access, and allows Java-like unordered access.

 ## Racy accesses and safety

 * _Conflicts and races are safe_: Standard non-atomic accesses can be